Robinlovelace/robinlovelace.website/_posts/2015-02-01-leaflet-r-package.md

 ---
 layout: post
-title: The leaflet R package for online mapping in R
+title: The leaflet package for online mapping in R
 categories:
  - R
 tags: